jamienguyen9/maze-generator/README.md

-# Image-Based Maze Generator (WIP)
+# Image-Based Maze Generator (Scrapped)

-A Spring Boot Application that transforms uploaded images into unique, solvable mazes where the solution path follows the outline of objects detected in the image.
+A Spring Boot Application that aims to transform uploaded images into unique, solvable mazes where the solution path follows the outline of objects detected in the image.

+Due to the interest of time, I've decided to not work on this project anymore in favor of learning a new testing framework for future jobs. :(

 ### What is it?